-You do need specialized hardware to capture 360 degree video, but all you need is a quality drone and some software to get those still shots.
+It’s true that you need specialized hardware to capture 360 degree video, but all you need is a stable drone and some software to get those still shots.
 Join us for a quick look at some of our favorite 360 degree camera apps for drones.

 Before you go looking for fancy, and potentially expensive, software, be sure your drone does not already have the photo taking abilities you are looking for.
 The first apps on our list are the default manufacturer apps, meaning you are already good to go.
 After that we’ll explore alternative apps.

 How does a drone make a 360 degree photo?

 [newsletter title=”Don’t Miss Out!” description=”Sign up now to get the latest Drone news delivered directly to your inbox!
 We guarantee 100% privacy.
 Your information will never be shared.” alignment=”right”]If you are new to how these things work, a 360 degree image is almost always a stitched together collection of smaller images.
 Google Photos has been stitching together your images to make larger panoramic images for a couple years now, as an example.

 You can manually take a collection of images and lay them out in photo editing software, but that’s not what we want at all.
 Let’s instead focus on the tools, apps and software that do all the work for you.